 Mount Kilimanjaro is one of the famous "Seven Summits", the highest peaks on each of the seven continents.
 It is not only Africa´s highest point, but also the world's tallest freestanding mountain.
 Being the least technical one makes "Kili" the highest "walkable" mountain in the world - even if its climb should not be underestimated due to the immense altitude.
 But certainly it is the perfect opportunity for you to experience what you can actually achieve if you just go for your dreams!

-We offer climbing Kilimanjaro on 7 different routes between 5 and 9 days and as a mountain bike tour of 6 days.
+We offer climbing Kilimanjaro on 7 different trekking routes and as a mountain bike tour.

 How hard is it to climb

 Although there are no technical difficulties climbing the roof of Africa is a challenge for everybody, no doubt.
 And especially if you are new to trekking, camping or high altitude you may find it tough.
 However the specific challenge of climbing Kilimanjaro is mainly due to the high altitude (almost 6,000m / 20,000 ft).
 Your physical fitness is also important, but with a bit of preparation and a good guided team like Wanderwomen, that will advice and support you, there is a big possibility for a successful summit for you!